NandhiniKarvendhan/Bad-Bank/client/README.md

 To get started with this project, please:

-1. Download or clone repo's files
+1. Download or clone repo's files.
-2. Run npm install in the terminal.
+2. Move to client folder and run npm install in the terminal.
-3. Run npm build
+3. Run npm build in client's folder.
 4. Move into the server folder, run npm install and run 'docker run -p 27017:27017 --name badbank -d mongo' in terminal.
 5. Run node index.js.